usnistgov/800-63-3/sp800-63-3/sec4_model.md

 An RP trusts an assertion based on the source, the time of creation, and the corresponding trust framework that governs the policies and process of CSPs and RPs.
 The verifier is responsible for providing a mechanism by which the integrity of the assertion can be confirmed.

 The RP is responsible for authenticating the source (the verifier) and for confirming the integrity of the assertion.
-When the verifier passes the assertion through the subscriber, the verifier must protect the integrity of the assertion in such a way that it cannot be modified by the subscriber.
+When the verifier passes the assertion through the subscriber, the verifier must protect the integrity of the assertion in such a way that it cannot be modified.
 However, if the verifier and the RP communicate directly, a protected session may be used to preserve the integrity of the assertion.
 When sending assertions across an open network, the verifier is responsible for ensuring that any sensitive subscriber information contained in the assertion can only be extracted by an RP that it trusts to maintain the information's confidentiality.

 Examples of assertions include: